nharakh00/BloodPressureRiskFactorsProject/README.md

 Figure 1

 ### Insights
+First, note that all non-users were filtered out just so the focus could be placed on cigarette users.
+From Figure 1, we can see that there are significantly more cigarette users at risk or having high blood pressure than those with normal blood pressure levels.
+In addition, one can notice that most heavy cigarette users are at risk of high blood pressure.
 ### Recommendations
+My recommendation would be to spread awareness of the dangers of cigarette usage.
+In addition, health practitioners should monitor cigarette users and ensure these patients understand the risks associated with cigarette usage.
+The patient decides their actions; thus, this is the best that can be done, as one cannot stop people from purchasing cigarettes.

 ## BMI levels
 ![BMIandBPLevels](https://github.com/nharakh00/BloodPressureRiskFactorsProject/assets/45838914/e5fd09fe-0e0d-494c-b1c3-47d49b20b68d)
 Figure 2

 ### Insights
+First, note that in this dataset, most people fell into the overweight or normal BMI ranges.
+More data must be collected to accurately measure the effects of obese, underweight, and severely obese BMI categories.
+The chart above shows that people in the normal BMI range are more likely to have normal blood pressure than those in the overweight category.
+Moreover, most of the people who were at risk or had high blood pressure fell into the overweight BMI category.
 ### Recommendations
+Based on these results, those with lower body weights tend to be healthier than those with higher body weights.
+My recommendation would be to promote a healthy lifestyle.
+I would also recommend implementing programs to make nutritious food and access to physical activity more accessible to people of all backgrounds.
+As this topic is sensitive, great care must be taken when promoting a healthy lifestyle.

 ## Cholesterol
 ![Cholestrol](https://github.com/nharakh00/BloodPressureRiskFactorsProject/assets/45838914/2cc2f49a-beb6-477c-9a4c-1819b105c2be)
 Figure 3

 ### Insights
+Figure 3 shows that those with borderline high or high cholesterol are at risk or have high blood pressure.
+Very few people with normal cholesterol levels are at risk or have high blood pressure.

 ### Recommendations
+The data shows that high cholesterol levels and blood pressure are closely related.
+Therefore, I suggest that health practitioners closely monitor those with borderline high cholesterol and high cholesterol, as these people are highly likely to attain high blood pressure.

 ## Aging
 ![All](https://github.com/nharakh00/BloodPressureRiskFactorsProject/assets/45838914/50a54594-d364-4b52-983b-f4a0684f8544)